dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/rest_api.md

 ### Define resource relationships

-When you have a resource that depends on another resource, you can define the relationship using the resolve field type.
+When you have a resource that depends on another resource, you can define the relationship using the `resolve` configuration.
+With it you link a path parameter in the child resource to a field in the parent resource's data.

 In the GitHub example, the `issue_comments` resource depends on the `issues` resource.
 The `issue_number` parameter in the `issue_comments` endpoint configuration is resolved from the `number` field of the `issues` resource: